Design-Based Inference for Spatial Experiments under Unknown Interference: Simulation

 \section{Simulation}

-In this section, we use simulated datasets to illustrate propositions and estimators introduced in the previous sections and examine performance.
-We first use the hypothetical non-monotonic, additive effect function presented in section 3, which is constructed by mixing two gamma-distribution kernels.
-We then work with a more complex effect function that allows for interactions of effects emanating from different intervention points.
-The datasets' structure approximates our toy example in Figure \ref{fig:null-raster} and Figure \ref{fig:po-raster}, but has 6400 outcome points and 64 intervention points.

-To get the true AMR, we marginalize over all of the ways that treatment could be applied.
-We first calculate $\tau_{ix}(\alpha)$ for each pair of $(i, x)$, the expectation of the effect at outcome node $x$ induced by the treatment status' change at intervention node $i$, where the expectation is taken over the treatment status at other $N-1$ intervention nodes.
-Taking the average of all the $\tau_{ix}(\alpha)$ at distance $d$ renders for us $\tau(d; \alpha)$ and thus the true AMR curve over values of $d$.
+In this section, we use simulated datasets to illustrate propositions introduced in the previous sections and examine the performance of inferential methods based on our analytical results.
+In the main text, we present simulation results of a point intervention with two different effect functions.\footnote{ In Appendix \ref{Section:Simulation_Appendix}, we present simulation results for a polygon intervention.
+In the same appendix, one can find additional information on data generating process for the the simulation datasets.} For each simulation design, we run simulations with three sample sizes 64, 100 and 144.

+For the first simulation scenario, the effect function is non-monotonic and additive.
+Let $Y_x(0)$ be the control outcome at an outcome point $x$, the outcomes are generated as:

+where $n$ denotes the number of intervention nodes, $Z_i$ is the treatment status of $i$th intervention node, and $d_{ix}$ is the distance from the outcome point $x$ to the intervention node $i$. $f_x(\cdot)$ is an effect function and is constructed by mixing the density of two gamma-distributions.

+For the second simulation scenario, the effect is interactive.
+The outcome at the outcome point $x$ is generated by

+where $\mathcal{N}(i)$ denotes the intervention node that is closest to the intervention node $i$ and $g_x(\cdot)$ is an additional effect function.
+This design reflects the story that the treatment effect may be stronger when two nearby nodes are treated.

-The comparison between the effect curve and the true AMR curve is shown in Figure \ref{fig:AMR_effect}.
-On the top is the additive effect function and below is the interactive one.
-When effects are additive, the effect curve and the AMR curve are the same.
-This follows from our analysis of the ``structural interpretation'' of the AMR above.
-The interactive effect function emanating from a treated intervention node has the same shape as the additive one only when its nearest neighbor is not treated.
-Otherwise it is monotonic.
-It also allows the effect's magnitude to vary across the intervention nodes.
-Therefore, the AMR curve looks like the average of the non-monotonic and the monotonic effect functions.
+The AME curves for both cases are shown in Figure \ref{fig:AMR_effect}.
+The left figure displays the additive-effect case and the right figure the interactive-effect case.
+When effects are additive, the effect curve (i.e., $f_x(\cdot)$ in (\ref{additive_effect})) and the AME curve are the same as expected.
+This follows from our analysis of the structural interpretation of the AME above.
+Th interactive effect function emanating from a treated intervention node has the same shape as the additive one only when its nearest neighbor is not treated.
+Otherwise, it is monotonic.
+Therefore, the AME curve looks like the average of two effect functions.

-Figure \ref{fig:AMR_property} illustrates the unbiasedness of the proposed estimator.
-The true AMR curve resides in the middle of the Hajek estimates from repeated assignments.
-As the number of intervention points rises (and the number of outcome points increases proportionally), the MSE of the AMR estimator converges to zero at all distance values under both effect functions.
-We note that for the interactive effect function, the MSE first increases and then decreases with the sample size.
-The reason is that the degree of interaction is higher as sample size rises, leading to larger MSEs.
-But the effect is eventually offset in large samples.